 A few months after teaching my Writing Enchanting Prose workshops last year, I got letters from three of the participants.
 In each letter, the author talked about how they had applied principles I’d taught in the course, had sent out stories and books, and made quick sales.
 Each of the authors said, “You taught me things that I didn’t even know I didn’t know.”

 I’m glad.
 That’s my goal, to cast light on some of the dark corners of the writing and publishing world so that we can figure out how to succeed where so many others have failed.
 All of us writers make mistakes from time to time, and so I study, but doing a haphazard job of that can be costly.
-As Alexander Pope put it, “ viagra without a doctor prescription A little learning is a http://sandcity.org/our-community/our-community-vision/ buy sildenafil citrate dangerous thing; drink deep, or taste not the Pierian spring: there shallow draughts intoxicate the brain, and drinking largely sobers us again.”
+As Alexander Pope put it, “ http://styledsnapshots.com/about non prescription viagra A little learning is a trusted tablets dangerous thing; drink deep, or taste not the Pierian spring: there shallow draughts intoxicate the brain, and drinking largely sobers us again.”

 I’ve been writing this column now for nearly a decade.
 In choosing my topics, I usually just point out problems that I see in manuscripts that I’m editing or in stories that I judge, or make observations on the publishing world as a whole.